Financial-Times/origami/README.md

 }
 ```

-###### tracking.shareComment
+##### tracking.shareComment
 A comment is shared.
-Arguments of the handler: siteId, eventData, where eventData has the following structure:
+Event detail data: siteId, eventData, where eventData has the following structure:

 ```javascript
 {